xrchz/rocketarb/README.md

 How to?
 Here are the steps...
 Message me on the RocketPool Discord if you have any problems!

+### Docker mode

+If you have Docker installed, you can run `rocketarb` with no extra dependencies.

+1. Try almost creating the minipool the normal way with the Rocketpool smartnode (>= 1.7.0).
+Stop before the final `ARE YOU SURE...` prompt and cancel it.
+2. Clone this repo (`git clone https://github.com/xrchz/rocketarb`), and `cd rocketarb`.
+3. Run `./scripts/rocketarb-docker.sh`.
+It should be fine with no arguments.
+   - Pass the `--help` to see more options if something goes wrong.
+   - A typical flow might involve, first: `./scripts/rocketarb-docker.sh --dry-run`
+   - Then if that succeeds without any reverts: `./scripts/rocketarb-docker.sh`
+   - If you want to deposit another minipool, delete or move the `bundle.json` file first to avoid trying to resume the previous deposit.

+If you have used `rocketarb` before and want to upgrade to the latest version, you can simply run:
+- `git pull` on your clone of this repo.
+- `./scripts/rocketarb-docker.sh --build` to update the Docker image.

 ### Native mode

+Without Docker, the standard way to run `rocketarb` is as follows.

 1. Try almost creating the minipool the normal way with the Rocketpool smartnode (>= 1.7.0).
 Stop before the final `ARE YOU SURE...` prompt and